f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 ![alt text](./assets/deploy-app.png)

 After that, we will specify the deployment instance.
-CLick the **Start Adding** button, choose an instance and add it to the list.
+CLick the **Start Adding** button, choose the **big-ip-next-03.example.com** instance and add it to the list.

 ![alt text](./assets/select-bigipnext-instance.png)